Last Updated on May 17, 2023 by Matt

 Weight, dimensions, and portability

-To be upfront, I am not a big fan of non-folding scooters as I love to have the option of storing my scooter wherever I want: in my trunk, in a basement, or in my pantry.
+To be upfront, I am not a big fan of non-folding scooters as I love to have the option of storing my scooter wherever I want: in my trunk, in a basement, in my pantry, in a cafe, or in the office.
 However, a lot of people seem not to have an issue with them, especially if they are designed well.

 The big win in terms of portability with the EMove RoadRunner is that it’s quite short, so it can still fit in most places mentioned above anyway.